At Beech Grove, we have designed a curriculum to meet the needs of our school and the community we serve.

 - develops our core learning behaviours of: Engagement, Perseverance, Independence and Collaboration

-- recognises and celebrates the unique contribution each individual makes to our school community
+- recognises and celebrates the unique contribution each individual can make to our school community

-- provides enrichment opportunities to broaden and enhance the curriculum experience
+- provides enrichment opportunities to broaden and enhance the children's experience

 - secures pupils’ core skills, knowledge and understanding to an age appropriate level and beyond

 - is adapted and developed to meet the needs of pupils with special educational needs and/or disabilities